cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

 .. code-block:: sub

+   CYLC_DEBUG                      # Debug mode, true or not defined CYLC_TEMPLATE_VARS              # All variables set by -s, --set-file or
+                                   # by a plugin.
-   CYLC_DEBUG                      # Debug mode, true or not defined CYLC_VERBOSE                    # Verbose mode, True or False CYLC_VERSION                    # Version of cylc installation used
+   CYLC_VERBOSE                    # Verbose mode, True or False CYLC_VERSION                    # Version of cylc installation used